Operators must apply to the OGA for relevant consents and approvals to carry out well related activities.

 If hydraulic stimulation is proposed as part of the EWT, the operator must secure consent for completion works as part of which a Hydraulic Fracture Plan (HFP) will be agreed with the OGA.
 A Hydraulic Fracturing Operations Report must be completed within 30 days of completion of hydraulic fracturing (see relevant guidance)

 The operator must not suspend a well or recommence operations except with consent of the OGA.
 Applications for these activities must be submitted in WONS and the OGA’s consent to well suspension or temporary plugging given before this operational activity is undertaken.

 If well suspension is one possible outcome after drilling, then an application to suspend the well should be applied for in parallel with the application for a well consent.
 A decision rationale is required which includes a plan for the length of time the well might remain suspended while well studies or other work is completed that is necessary to make a decision regarding well abandonment.
 Then once the well is drilled, if suspension is desired, a Wellbore Update Notification (WUN) in WONS is required to report what was encountered in the well and the plan for analysis before a decision on well abandonment is made.
-A well engineering diagram must be submitted at this time.
+A well engineering diagram and independent examiners well report must be submitted at this time.

 Applications for Abandonment Consent